 Maybe you’re in town to meet up with clients but meeting at a coffee shop just won’t do.
 Conference rooms can be rented for an affordable price and help you maintain your professionality and provide a neutral ground for the both of you.

-When you’re surrounded by other people working remotely or freelancing remotely, you can make professional contacts.
-They may not give you work but may know someone that can because they also have a large network of people they have met in their journeys.
+You can make professional contacts when you’re surrounded by other people working or freelancing remotely.
+They may not give you work but may know someone that can because they also have an extensive network of people they have met in their journeys.

-NuvoDesk is appreciative of our long-term members, but we love meeting new people who stay for a short while, too.
+NuvoDesk appreciates our long-term members, but we love meeting new people who stay for a short while, too.
 Most of our remote entrepreneurs prefer to rent a shared desk where they can work in a modern-contemporary setting that has a network of support, a vibrant community, and access to various amenities.